xiaoylu/DesignPattern/dependency_injection/Readme.md

 Dependency Injection is the new `new`.

-Rather than looking up dependencies directly or from factories, the pattern recommends that dependencies are passed in.
+Rather than looking up dependencies directly or from factories, the pattern recommends that dependencies are passed in at the time of object instantiation.
 The process of setting dependencies into an object is called injection.

 Dependency injection has two main benefits: it decouples classes and makes unit testing easier.

-The client `RealBillingService` does not construct its services `CreditCardProcessor` and `TransactionLog`.
+In this example, the client `RealBillingService` does not construct its services `CreditCardProcessor` and `TransactionLog`.
 Instead, the services are [passed to](https://github.com/google/guice/wiki/Motivation) the constructor of `RealBillingService`.

 ```Java